-Organic farm must comply with the relevant regulations and standards pertaining to animal farming.
-The Commission Regulation (EC) No. 889/2008 specifies the number of animals which can be maintained in a given area, their feeding, as well as treatment and the time of slaughter.
+The organic farm must comply with the relevant regulations and standards pertaining to animal farming.
+The Commission Regulation (EC) No. 889/2008 specifies the number of animals that can be maintained in a given area, their feeding, as well as treatment and the time of slaughter.

-Organic animal production means that the animals have access to free range, feed and meadows and pastures, water, proper hygiene, proper micro-climate and lighting conditions.
-Organic rearing is based on a caring approach: the welfare of animals influences the quality of the organic ingredient.
+Organic livestock means that the animals have access to free-range, feed and meadows and pastures, water, proper hygiene, proper micro-climate, and lighting conditions.

 Organic livestock does not use antibiotics to heal animals.